bunny1215/TailGAN-Project/README.md

 TailGAN_Scorefunc is visualized score function which can check the joint elicitability of VaR and ES.

-Tailgna is the main file of tail gan training.
+Tailgan is the main file of tail gan training.
 You can check strategies, discriminator, generator, loss function, etc.

 Model_Evaluation is the file for evaluate the distribution of fake dataset.
 Unlike the real paper, I focused on implemantation of tail gan, so conducted the evlauation process to check how well the fake data follows the distribution of the real data.